Skip to content

 Short description

-To block access to your site from specific countries or allow access only to specific countries, use the Geographic match rule statement.
+To block access to your site from specific countries or allow access only to specific countries, use the geographic match rule statement.

-First, add a geographic match rule statement to allow web requests from the countries that you want to allow.
+Add a geographic match rule statement to allow web requests from the countries that you want to allow.
 Then, add a second geographic match rule statement for the countries that you want to block.

 Resolution